Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 ## Summary

-An Agoric smart contract in hardened JavaScript that interacts with the Akash network to perform a useful function, such as an auto-redeployment of an Akash instance.
+The Akash Lease Mgmt. module aims to automate the continuous monitoring and funding process for an Akash deployment.
+It verifies the funding status and triggers the funding process when the available funds fall below a specified threshold.
+The contract utilizes the AkashClient and Pegasus APIs to interact with the Akash blockchain and maintain the required funding level to ensure the deployment remains functional.

 ## Details

-Akash is an open-source cloud hosting platform that allows users to bid and lease for compute and storage usage.
-This challenge is to build functionality to allow Akash users to manage their leases more flexibly or with more reliability.
-The example to renew leases solves a current need for Akash users: their leases can be terminated by their hosting providers, and they may experience downtime.
+The [Akash Network](https://akash.network/) is an open-source decentralized cloud computing platform that allows users to bid and lease computing and storage resources.
+It uses blockchain technology and a marketplace to enable peer-to-peer resource leasing, providing a cost-efficient and decentralized cloud infrastructure for application deployment.
+To be able to interact with the Akash Network, an [akashClient](https://github.com/simpletrontdip/dapp-akash-controller/blob/main/api/src/akash.js) library was created.
+The akashClient facilitates deployment management, account balance checks, and depositing uAKT tokens to fund specific deployments.

+The Agoric [Pegasus package](https://github.com/Agoric/agoric-sdk/tree/master/packages/pegasus) enables seamless and secure communication and token transfers between different blockchain networks using the [ICS20 standard](https://github.com/cosmos/ibc/blob/main/spec/app/ics-020-fungible-token-transfer/README.md) and [IBC protocol](https://tutorials.cosmos.network/academy/3-ibc/1-what-is-ibc.html).
+It facilitates the creation and management of pegged fungible tokens, allowing their exchange between local and remote blockchains.
+Users can create invitations for asset transfers over the network, simplifying cross-chain interactions and enhancing the interoperability and accessibility of assets across various blockchains.

+The [AkashController](https://github.com/simpletrontdip/dapp-akash-controller/blob/main/contract/src/contract.js) contract automates the funding process for Akash deployments by monitoring the account balance of the deployed application.
+The contract implements periodic checks, and if the account balance falls below a specified threshold, the contract automatically triggers the deposit of uAKT tokens to ensure the continuous operation of the application on the Akash Network.

 ## Dependencies

-There are some previous considerations to have before instantiating this contract.
+There are some previous considerations to have before instantiating the akashController contract.
 The first one is related to the agoric-sdk version used at the moment of its development.
 The tag returned by running the command `git describe --tags --always` is `???`, so it is advised to checkout to the same state when exploring this component and test if any major update is required in order to be implemented at the desired agoric-sdk version.

 `git checkout ???`

-The akashController module relies on the Pegasus contract for IBC transactions and an Akash client to monitor and manage the respective Akash deployment.
-The first steps that should be addressed is to create a remote peg for uAKT, using the Pegasus method pegRemote.
-The second step is to boot an akashClient, for this you can use the akash.js bootPlugin function pass your Akash deployment account mnemonic and the Akash network rpcEndpoint as parameters.
-In return, you will receive a remotable object with the methods detailed on the Contract Facets section.
+The Akash Lease Mgmt. module relies on the Pegasus contract for IBC transactions and an Akash client to monitor and manage the respective Akash deployment.
+The first step that should be addressed is to create a remote peg for uAKT, using the Pegasus method pegRemote.
+The second step is to boot an akashClient, for this, you can use the akash.js bootPlugin function and pass your Akash deployment account mnemonic and the Akash network rpcEndpoint as parameters.
+In return, you will receive a remotable object with the methods detailed in the Contract Facets section.
 Both objects returned, the uAKT peg and the akashClient, will be required for the contract terms.

 ```js